Disclaimer: I do not own the Sound of Music; nor do I profit from this story. It is just for fun.

 Sister Berthe was forthright.
 "I hope this new infraction ends whatever doubts you may still have about Maria's future here."
 To herself she added.
 I know she's a lovely girl but she's so disruptive.

 A wise Reverend Mother answered; "I always try to keep faith in my doubts, Sister Berthe."

 Sister Margareta always came to Maria's defense.
 "The wool of a black sheep is just as warm."
-Everyone knew that Sister Berthe often referred to Maria as the black sheep of the Abby.
+Everyone knew that Sister Bertha often referred to Maria as the black sheep of the Abbey.